• Skip to primary navigation

 What is failure?
 And how does it relate to success?
 In what is one of the most defining TED Talks on failure, Jim Harshaw Jr. takes on this controversial issue and sheds a fresh, new light on it.

 Within only a few minutes, he tackles the crucial relevance of failure on the ultimate path to true success.
-In the exact words of Jim Harshaw Jr., failure isn’t just an option, it is an necessary part of success.
+In the exact words of Jim Harshaw Jr., failure isn’t just an option, it is a necessary part of success.

 How does this internationally recognized executive life coach arrive at this conclusion?
 What are the implications of these statements in the event they are true?
-And ultimately, what does this mean to your life, business and family goals and aspirations?
+And ultimately, what does this mean to your life, business, and family goals and aspirations?

 With only a few words, all of these secrets are laid bare in one of the best TED Talks on failure you’ll find on the internet.